Skip to Main Content

 In response to the extraordinary increase in oversight demands, the OIG: hired additional criminal investigators, increased the caseload of investigators already onboard, deployed staff to review DOL and SWA’s efforts, and strengthened our data analytics program.
 In addition, we took several other actions to augment our efforts, including the following:

-As of September 2024, our pandemic investigations have resulted in upwards of 1,000 search warrants executed and more than 1,900 individuals charged with crimes related to UI fraud.
-These charges resulted in more than: 1,300 convictions; 30,000 months of incarceration; and over $1.1 billion in investigative monetary results.
+As of January 2025, our unemployment insurance investigations have resulted in upwards of 1,050 search warrants executed and more than 2,075 individuals charged with crimes related to UI fraud.
+These charges resulted in more than: 1,550 convictions; 39,000 months of incarceration; and over $1.1 billion in investigative monetary results.
 We have also referred over 45,000 fraud matters that do not meet federal prosecution guidelines back to the states for further action.

 In a recent OIG investigation, a defendant was sentenced to 168 months in prison for leading a group involved in producing counterfeit oxycodone pills mixed with fentanyl and using stolen PII to file fraudulent unemployment insurance claims, resulting in over $250,000 in illegal gains.
 The individual pleaded guilty to conspiracy to distribute fentanyl and cocaine, as well as aggravated identity theft.
 The group operated a pill pressing operation in Maryland and Washington, D.C., using stolen identities to rent properties for drug manufacturing.
 They also used stolen PII to apply for unemployment insurance benefits, sending pre-loaded debit cards to associates and withdrawing funds.
 The individual was arrested in October 2022 after evading capture following a high-speed car chase.
 This investigation also resulted in the incarceration of four co-defendants with sentences ranging from 12 to 72 months.